 A word typically dreaded by students everywhere.
 In today’s times, a student has a set of guidelines to follow of course, but we all know that rules are broken.
 In the earlier days of MAC, the college expected students to follow its rules and to behave in responsible ways that contributed to the well-being of the college community.
 Although living away from the over cautious watchful eyes of their parents, the college administration still tried to maintain a strict order and control over the student’s activities.
 However alcohol, class and organization rivalries, repressive rules (in the eyes of the students), and institutional traditions contributed to quite a rebellious student body in the early days of MSU.

 Pranks and traditions began ever since the college opened its doors in 1857.
 As time progressed, these rebellious activities increased and four in particular occurred as annual shenanigans.
-In June of 1907, the first Night Shirt Parade took place.
-Students paraded around the campus either wearing night shirts or dressing in other unsightly ways and carrying torches.
+During the 1907 Night Shirt parade, students paraded around the campus either wearing night shirts or dressing in other unsightly ways and carrying torches.
 They visited the faculty houses and expected them to respond with a speech.
 On the way back to their dormitories they smashed lights, broke windows, and vandalized doors as other students who stayed in dumped water out of their windows on the paraders down below.

 The annual scrap was always looked forward to by many students.
 Despite the plea of the faculty to the upper classmen to not hold the event, the happenings occurred any way.
 The rush or scrap was a bought between the freshman and sophomore men that intended to show which class was superior.
 Often times, these scraps would end with a wrestling match to see which class would come out victorious.